Exponentially slow Mixing arising from Entropic Repulsion in $p$-SOS model: Introduction

 \subsection{Main result}

 We now turn to our main results concerning the Glauber dynamics of the $p$-SOS model under entropic repulsion.
 While equilibrium aspects of entropic repulsion are by now well understood, rigorous dynamical results had previously been limited to the SOS case $p=1$ \cite{caputo2014dynamics}.
 Our aim here is to establish exponential lower bounds on the mixing time, showing that entropic repulsion induces slow mixing uniformly across the entire regime $1<p<\infty$.
+However, our approach does not yield a sharp exponential lower bound of the form $\exp(cL)$.
+This limitation originates from the behavior of the one-point tail probabilities in the $p$-SOS model for $p>1$, which exhibit abrupt variations between successive height levels.
+In particular, unlike in the classical SOS case ($p=1$), the ratio between $\hat\pi_p(\eta_0 \ge H(p,L))$ and $\hat\pi_p(\eta_0 \ge H(p,L)-1)$ may vary by subpolynomial factors in $L$.
+As a consequence, the scale of the critical bottleneck depends sensitively on the system size $L$, and the present bottleneck argument cannot produce a uniform lower bound of order $\exp(cL)$.

+This difficulty appears to reflect a broader structural feature of the $|\nabla\phi|^p$ models when $p>1$.
+Recent work of \cite{chen2025limiting} on the geometry of level lines under entropic repulsion shows that, in contrast to the SOS case, the one-point height distribution induces a separation of scales between successive level lines, preventing the existence of a single characteristic height scale governing large deviations.
+Their analysis, which concerns equilibrium fluctuations rather than dynamics, likewise relies on comparison and stochastic domination arguments instead of sharp energetic estimates, highlighting the same lack of uniform control across adjacent height levels that arises in the present work.

+It therefore remains unclear whether this phenomenon reflects the true behavior of the mixing time itself, or merely a limitation of the analytical method employed here.
+In particular, it is an open problem whether more refined techniques could upgrade the lower bound to a genuinely exponential one of the form $\exp(cL)$, or whether the stretched-exponential scale $\exp\!\bigl(cL^{1-o(1)}\bigr)$ is in fact optimal.
+We leave this question for future work.

 \begin{maintheorem} Fix $1<p<\infty$.
 For sufficiently large inverse temperature $\beta$, there exists a constant $c:=c(\beta,p)>0$ such that the following holds.
 Consider the $(2+1)$-dimensional $p$-SOS model on $\Lambda_L$ with zero boundary condition, a floor at $0$, and a ceiling at $n_+$ satisfying $n_+\geq \log L$.
 For all sufficiently large $L \in \mathbb{N}$, the mixing time $\tmix$ of the associated Glauber dynamics satisfies